Site icon Money & Markets, LLC

 While most investors were scared to open their brokerage statements, let alone put new capital to work, Buffett was downright giddy, telling Forbes: “This is the time to start investing.”

 And that he did.
-Buffett went on a buying spree in the 1970s.
+In the 1970s, Buffett went on a buying spree.
 He bought Geico (now the linchpin of his financial empire), The Washington Post and a host of smaller media properties that were left for dead.

 Print newspapers are a dying business today.
 But Buffett turned his $11 million acquisition of WaPo into a $1.1 billion windfall when he sold it to Jeff Bezos in 2014.
 Buffett multiplied his initial investment by 100!

-True contrarian investing like that is crippling at a psychological level … which is why so few people ever succeed like Buffett did.
+True contrarian investing like that can be difficult to endure at a psychological level … which is why so few people ever succeed as Buffett did.

-But this is also why it’s crucial to take your emotions out of the equation by investing with a rules-based system.
+But this is also why it’s crucial to remove emotions from the equation by investing with a rules-based system.

 To good profits,